 The Light and Love of God is a force that enlightens and improves our thoughts.
-It transforms hearts, in part today and more fully in eternity.
+It transforms hearts, in part today and more fully after this life.
 Whoever drinks…shall become in him a well of water springing up to spiritual life. (l) The qualities of spiritual life are identified as Fruits of the Spirit:

 Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control. (m)

 The wisdom from above is first pure, then peaceable, gentle, reasonable, full of mercy and good fruits, unwavering, without hypocrisy. (n)

 The enduring qualities of spiritual life, heavenly perceptions, godly attitudes and actions illustrate our levels of maturity!